Ichirō Banzai: Military career

 In May 1919, Banzai worked in the Imperial Japanese Army General Staff Office (German class).
 He served as a member of the General Staff and as a military attaché to Germany.
 From February 1923 to June 1926, he was attached to the Japanese Embassy in Berlin.
 After returning to Japan, he served as an instructor at the Imperial Japanese Army Academy, as well as a member of the General Staff.
 He was assigned to the Inspectorate General of Military Training.
 From February 1932 to March 1934, he returned to Germany again as a military attaché.

 After returning to Japan, Banzai was assigned to the Imperial Japanese Army Weapons Factory.
 In August 1934, he was promoted to colonel and served as the leader of the investigation squad of the Ministry of the Army.
 He was a member of the General Staff of both the Imperial Japanese Army and the Kwantung Army (Chief of the First Section).
 He was the commander of the 59th Infantry Company.
 In July 1938, he was promoted to the rank of major general.
 He continued to be an instructor and an officer at the IJAA, as well as being appointed commandant of the Army Infantry School.
 In November 1940, he was re-appointed to the Japanese embassy in Berlin.
 He left Tokyo in January of the following year and returned to Japan in January 1943.
 In March 1941, while he was in Germany, he was promoted to the rank of lieutenant general.
+He was part of the large Japanese military and naval delegation in Germany since Japan's entry into the Tripartite Pact, and was the chief representative of the Imperial Japanese Army in Berlin, while his naval counterpart was Vice Admiral Naokuni Nomura.
+Unlike Nomura, who maintained extensive contact with the German Naval High Command, Banzai had much less contact with his counterparts in the Army High Command and the Wehrmacht Operations Staff.